NorthernMan54/homebridge-alexa/README.md

 # Jan 31 - Submitted skill for certification, the beta is closed for new participants at this time.
 Amazon has given a target of Feb 18th to supply results of the certification.

+# IMPORTANT - For existing users, installing an updated version of the plugin after XXXX XX, 2019 will cause Alexa to mark all your existing devices as Offline and create new ones.
+You will need to manually remove all existing devices after upgrading and setup and groups or routines again.
+This would only occur with the first update after this date.

 # Homebridge-Alexa

 * Supports multiple homebridge instances running on your network.